Create Functions in Files

-Both scripts and functions allow you to reuse sequences of commands
+Both scripts and functions allow you to reuse sequences of

+return output values.
 For example, this function named

-fact computes the factorial of a
+computes the factorial of a number (

 n) and returns the result